INWTlab/rsync/README.md

     `rsync::...`

-##Installation:
+## Installation:
 The rsync package can be downloaded and installed by running the following command from within R:
 ```
-source("https://github.com/INWTlab/rsync")  #NOCH ZU ÄNDERN
+source("https://github.com/INWTlab/rsync")  #NOCH ZU ÄNDERN (oder tar.gz Datei laden?)
 ```

 ## How to use Rsync:

-Use the `rsync`function in the following way:
+For using `rsync` locally use the following function:
 ```
 rsync(from = "SyncTest/Testfile1.R", to = "SyncDestination/")
 ```

-In order to use rsync with a server, credentials must be stored in the home directory under the folder `.rsync` and the file name `rsync.yaml`.
+It takes two arguments, namely `from` which specifies the  source destination and `to`, which defines the final destination.
+This functions behaves more like an improved copy command.

+For using `rsync` remotely a set of functions is relevant:
+The remote-version requires some preparation.Credentials regarding the remote server must be stored in a config file in a user's home directory.
+Within the home directory a hidden folder must be created, following the name `.rsync`.
+Within this folder a file must be stored that is named `rsync.yaml`.

-The `rsync.yaml` file needs to have the following structure:
+The `rsync.yaml` file needs to have the following structure, where the right side of the `:` must be replaced by the corresponding information of the user's server.

 ```
 hostURL: "rsync://example-url-of-host.de"